Words by Lula Criado

 I would like that name to be imprinted on the minds of generations to come because I chose to make a difference.I don’t want them ever to experience the harshness of poverty and the failure to access opportunities as I experienced when I was growing up.
 I want to be the last man in the poverty cycle…….

 One for the road… What are you unafraid of?

 I am not afraid of oppressors.
-I am not afraid of speaking out my views where I encounter oppression or abuse.
+I am not afraid of speaking out my views when I encounter oppression or abuse.
 Much more specifically, anything to do with suppressing artists’ rights and heritage.
 I am quick to react.
-I am suddenly filled with vigor to defend what is right.
+I am suddenly filled with vigour to defend what is right.
 I believe in fairness and compassion…..
 I am unafraid of cowards….